 Be sure to include the national bird, the hummingbird, in your Trinidad itinerary.
 The two best places to see these adorable creatures are Asa Wright Nature Centre and Yerette Hummingbird Sanctuary.
 Asa Wright has a lot more besides just hummingbirds and also has a lodge and restaurant.
 You could consider spending a night here and seeing the active wildlife in the early morning.
 After the drive to get there, you’ll be in no rush to hit the road again!

 Yerette is the best place to see hummingbirds if that is your sole interest.
 However, it requires simply sitting on a man’s porch to watch them and includes a lengthy presentation.
-Interesting and informative I’m sure, but with an active six year old boy we personally opted for Asa Wright.
-My hummingbird obsessed mother was not disappointed although I can’t offer a comparison on the two options.
+Interesting and informative I’m sure, but with an active six-year-old boy we personally opted for Asa Wright.
+My hummingbird obsessed mother was not disappointed although I can’t offer a comparison of the two options.

 Hike day!
 Choose a hike you didn’t get to on day three.
 If you did make it to Turure Watersteps last time, and if your group is mixed ability, I would highly recommend Covigne River, Rio Seco or Avocat Waterfall.
 The latter is the most challenging of the three but you could always skip the waterfall and head straight to Three Pools.

 Looking for more of a challenge, and a gorgeous beach?
-The Paragon Bay hike was one of the toughest and most scenic I did in Trinidad.
+The Paragrant Bay hike was one of the toughest and most scenic hikes I completed in Trinidad.